 Whenever you delete files from a USB flash drive, the deleted files will not be moved to the Recycle Bin of the Windows computer or Trash Bin of the Mac system.
 Rather, the USB files are permanently deleted.

-In case, if you don’t find deleted files in the Recycle Bin of the USB drive or Windows system.
+In case if you don’t find deleted files in the Recycle Bin of the USB drive or Windows system.
 This could be due to various reasons.
-One of the most common reasons is Windows PC does not consider the USB drive as an internal part of the system.
-If you are looking to recover deleted files from USB drive, then you can use reliable data recovery software like Remo Recover.
+One of the most common reasons is that Windows PCs do not consider the USB drive as an internal part of the system.
+If you are looking to recover deleted files from a USB drive, then you can use reliable data recovery software like Remo Recover.

-This tool is compatible with all the latest versions of Windows operating systems including Windows 11, 10, 8.1, 8, 7, and its previous versions and macOS Big Sur, Catalina, Mojave, High Sierra, Sierra, etc.
+This tool is compatible with all the latest versions of Windows operating systems, including Windows 11, 10, 8.1, 8, 7, and its previous versions and macOS Ventura, Monterey, Big Sur, Catalina, Mojave, High Sierra, Sierra, etc.